Fault-Tolerant Checkout

 Database Operations

-Now, let's implement the checkout workflow's steps.
+Now, let's take a look at how the checkout workflow's steps are implemented.
 Each step performs a database operation, like updating inventory or order status.
-These are implemented as regular Java functions that interact with the Postgres database.
+These are implemented as @Transactional Java functions that interact with the PostgreSQL database.

 @Transactional